io_uring from Userland

 io_uring_smp_store_release(cq->khead, *cq->khead + nr);

 This is the mirror image of the flush store release we saw on the submission side.
 It writes the new head value into shared memory atomically.
+The release store says “everything I read from this CQE is done now and only now can the kernel see that this slot is free.”

-In your specific case after io_uring_cqe_seen:
+In our specific case after io_uring_cqe_seen:

 before: *cq->khead = 0, *cq->ktail = 1 ← 1 completion sitting there